-The room appears to be a 25′ tall by 50′ wide rectangle with the center top of the room pinched at an angle.
+The room appears to be a 25-foot wide by 50-foot long rectangle with the center left top of the room pinched at an angle.
 As you look closer you notice the room is actually only half the size with a mirror on the far wall reflecting a small table and rug on the floor.

 If any character attempts to touch the mirror, they will find that it is not there and is actually an illusion which is dispelled for them instantly and clearly reveals that the room is actually 50′ wide, with the far side containing another table and rug.
 As soon as the illusion is dispelled, have the bearskin rug from the far room become animated and attack.
 The bearskin rug uses the stats of a brown bear.